redironbark/FreshEssentials/README.md

 ###### Implementation and Samples

-The implementation of this TappedGestureAttached is given at:
+The implementation of the TappedGestureAttached is given at:

 - [TappedGestureAttached.cs](https://github.com/redironbark/FreshEssentials/blob/master/Tools/Tools/TappedGestureAttached.cs)

-The sample is given at:
+The sample of the TappedGestureAttached is given at:

 - [MotorbikePage.xaml](https://github.com/redironbark/FreshEssentials/blob/master/Samples/Samples/TappedGestureAttached/MotorbikePage.xaml)